baochungit/defold-wrap/README.md

 # Defold Wrap Library

-This tiny library is designed to help you change the way you code on Defold.
+This tiny library is intended to help you change the way you code on Defold.

 Instead of
 ```lua